Breder.org

 NOTE: For completeness, the model of the SSD I put into the enclosure is a 1 TB Samsung 980 Pro M.2 NVMe which I got for around 300 BRL on AliExpress (although it seems to be a bit more expensive now, maybe because of the current USD to BRL exchange rate).

-UPDATE: Previously I was getting worse bechmark results on my Linux machine.
+UPDATE: Previously I was getting worse benchmark results on my Linux machine.
 These were the results.
 I've since then re-formatted the drive as exFAT instead of NTFS.
 I'm not sure if using a different file system affects the scores, but the results are different now.